 GNSA Leadership Council

-The Leadership Council consists of 10 graduate nursing student members who will serve a two year term to help shape the formation of the GNSA and provide direction on what programs, services, and resources should be developed to meet the needs of nursing students in master’s and doctoral degree programs.
+The GNSA Leadership Council consists of 10 graduate nursing student members selected to serve two-year terms.
+The council provides direction on what programs, services, and resources should be developed to meet the needs of nursing students in master’s and doctoral degree programs.

 Please direct any questions to AACN Director of Student Engagement Marta Okoniewski at mokoniewski@aacnnursing.org.